-Designed to Perform
+Designed to perform.

 The elbow is a complex joint with several articulating surfaces where the humerus, the radius and the ulna meet.
 Stability is achieved by a high number of ligaments and muscles attaching at the elbow.
-Fractures caused by direct or indirect trauma are quite frequent and often intra-articular.
+Fractures caused by direct or indirect trauma are quite frequent and often intraarticular.
 They may involve several bones and are frequently associated with ligamental injuries.
-In these cases, the restoration of the initial function of the articulation is very challenging.
+In these cases, the restoration of the original function of the articulation is very challenging.

 Plate Options